 On November 10, 2019, the Manager at M0358 received a notice advising of a failed tobacco "sting."
-We have inquired into the allegations and have confirmed that the employee in question (for the state of failed to require proper identification prior to the sale.
+We have inquired into the allegations and have confirmed that the employee in question (matter) indeed failed to require proper identification prior to the sale.
 Please accept the enclosed Stipulation and advise us of the penalty amount to settle the claim.